 (2) For Load Resources not deployed by a Dispatch Instruction from ERCOT, the amount of Responsive Reserve capacity provided must be measured as the Load Resource’s average Load level in the last five minutes.

-(3) A hydro Resource that is capable of providing hydro Responsive Reserve and that has a status code of ONRR is considered to be providing responsive capability to the extent that it is not using that capacity to provide energy.
+(3) A Resource that is capable of providing Responsive Reserve and that has a status code of ONRR is considered to be providing responsive capability to the extent that it is not using that capacity to provide energy.

+8.1.1.3.2 ERCOT Contingency Reserve Service Capacity Monitoring Criteria

+(1) ERCOT shall continuously monitor the capacity of each Resource to provide ERCOT Contingency Reserve Service (ECRS).
+ERCOT shall consider for each Resource providing ECRS capacity, the On-Line versus Off-Line status, actual generation or Load, the Ancillary Service Schedule for ECRS, the HSL, the LSL, ramp rates, relay status and any other commitments of Ancillary Service capacity.

+(2) For Load Resources not deployed by a Dispatch Instruction from ERCOT, the amount of ECRS capacity provided must be measured as the Load Resource’s average Load level in the last five minutes.

+(3) A Resource that is capable of providing ECRS and that has a Resource Status code of ONECRS is considered to be providing capability to the extent that it is not using that capacity to provide energy.

 8.1.1.4.1 Regulation Service and Generation Resource/Controllable Load Resource Energy Deployment Performance

 (1) ERCOT shall limit the deployment of Regulation Service of each QSE for each LFC cycle equal to 125% of the total amount of Regulation Service in the ERCOT System divided by the number of control cycles in five minutes.